Breakfast enchiladas finished dish

 How to make it

-4. Prepare a medium size baking dish, then start stacking the enchiladas.
+4. Prepare a medium-sized baking dish, then start stacking the enchiladas.
 In a Soft Taco, add a spoonful of scrambled eggs and sausage mixture, then wrap and roll into a taquito-like shape.
 Repeat the same process until you use all your filling and your baking dish is full.Ā

 5. Pour the creamy red enchilada sauce and spread it over the surface.
 Finally, add the grated cheese on top and bake in the oven for 20 to 25 minutes.